 Passion Fruit and Mint Cooler

-We’re dedicating this post to our beloved passion vine that died last month (8/2018).
+We’re dedicating this passion fruit drink article to our beloved passion vine that died last month (8/2018).
 It gave us beautiful foliage and fruit for over 10 years.
 Today we’re republishing this passion fruit and mint cooler recipe with a new video, new photos and a thank you to our beautiful vines!

 Passion Fruit Cooler Recipe

 This recipe is a testament to why gardeners should never give up to quickly on their favorite plants.
 A couple years ago, we determined we had to grow passion fruit.
 As anxious gardeners and lovers of fresh passion fruit, we didn’t just invest in one vine.
 After all, in addition to our own personal garden fruit greed and long list of passion fruit recipes we wanted to explore, we had an extensive list of friends who were equally devoted to fresh passion fruit.

 So, to satisfy our needs, as well as needs of friends who live in double fleece layer-cold weather climates, we bought 4 vines.
 Three vines for us, and one for friends.
 We’re always thinking of sending fruit to out of state friends.
 One vine would be plenty.
 During the first year, the vines were nurtured with organic fertilizer, consistent water, plenty of sunshine and lots of sweet talk.
 When the first alien looking flowers appeared, we were like silly, happy kids who inherited an endless supply of quarters for the gum-ball machine.
 We geek-ed out in the privacy of our green garden escape.

 Video of our Passion Fruit and Mint Cooler: